danielrzojas/core-code/README.md

 #7.
 Read about flowcharts here

 #8.
 Answer to the question: Why are flowcharts important to us as developers?
+R/ It allows us to easily graphically see a certain logical process that can be useful for some type of task.

 #9.
 Search about High-level languages and Low-level languages, you can start with this video